Rithvik85/PriceBox_expand_project2/README.md

 📁 Files
 index.html: Main file containing all the HTML, CSS, and JavaScript.

-Self-contained – no need for extra assets or dependencies.

 🚀 How to Use
 Open index.html in any browser.